day8/re-frame/docs/FAQs/Null-Dispatched-Events.md

 ### Longer Answer

-It is probably more idiomatic to extract the salient data from the event and `dispatch` that, rather than the js event object itself.
-When you `dispatch` pure, simple cljs data (ie. rather than js objects) testing and debugging will become easier.
+It is better to extract the salient details from the event and `dispatch` them, rather than the entire js event object.
+When you `dispatch` pure, simple ClojureScript data (ie. rather than js objects) testing and debugging will be easier.

-To put that point evenly more strongly, think about it like this:
+To put this point even more strongly again, think about it like this:
  - a DOM `on-click` `callback` might tell us "a button was clicked"
  - our application must then interpret that click.
 The click means the user wanted to achieve something.
 They had "intent".